yohasebe/monadic-chat/README.md

 ### Support for Multiple LLM APIs

-- 👥 In addition to OpenAI GPT-4 (default), basic functionality is also available for:
+- 👥 In addition to OpenAI GPT-4 (default), basic functionality (chat + tool/function call) is also available for:
   - Google Gemini
   - Anthropic Claude
   - Cohere Command R

 ### Managing Conversations as Monads